soulstyle/lexicon-export-playlist-to-m3u/readme.md

-# README for Export Playlist to M3U - Lexicon Plugin
+# Export Playlist to M3U - Lexicon Plugin

 This plugin generates a m3u format playlist from one or more selected playlists and writes it to the plugin's log file.
 (Currently the only way to write files from a plugin in Lexicon)
 An option to replace file paths in the generated m3u data is provided.